How to Become a Database Administrator

 Certification is a great way to validate your knowledge and experience as a professional.
 Below is a list of well-regarded certifications for database administrators.

 This certification is considered the gold standard for database administrators.
-With it in hand, a world of career opportunities in the database management field will be open to you.
+As an IBM certified database administrator, a world of career opportunities in the database management field will be open to you.

 You must pass the Certified Database Management exam to earn this certification.
-The exam format consists of two separate tests, one sixty questions and the other sixty-three questions, and each exam lasts ninety minutes.
-It costs $200.
+The exam format consists of two separate tests, one with sixty questions and the other with sixty-three questions.
+Each exam lasts ninety minutes and costs $200.

 Any of Microsoft’s certifications will provide you with a wide array of tools and expertise in a specific domain of database management.
 At $127, these are among the most affordable certification programs in the field.

-This well-known certification is offered by Oracle University.
+Oracle University offers this well-known certification.
 Candidates are required to pass a single exam, which you need to have on-the-job experience and training before taking.